iconify/documentation/documents/partials/tools/utils/functions-list.md

 - `[func]mergeIconData(icon, alias)` merges data for icon and alias.
 Used by functions that extract icon data from icon set.
 - `[func]fullIcon(data)` adds optional properties to `[type]IconifyIcon` object, converting it to `[type]FullIconifyIcon`.

 When rendering icon, customisations can be applied to it.
 For example, changing dimensions, rotating or flipping icon.
-They are represented by `[type]IconifyIconCustomisations` type.
+They are represented by `[type]IconCustomisations` type.
 Functions for working with customisations:

 - `[func]mergeCustomisations(defaults, custom)` function converts object to `[type]FullIconCustomisations` type.
 It also validates types, so it can be used to clean up user input.
 - `[func]compare(item1, item2)` exported from `[file]lib/customisations/compare` compares customisation objects.